alibaba/higress/plugins/wasm-cpp/extensions/basic_auth/README_EN.md

 ## Enable basic auth for gateway instance

-The following configuration does not specify the `_rules_` field, so Basic Auth authentication will effect for gateway instance scope.
+The following configuration does not specify the `_rules_` field, so Basic Auth authentication will be effective for the whole gateway instance.

 ```yaml
 consumers: